Sanity Simulations for Saliency Methods: Methods

 \subsection{Training Models with Ground-truth Reasoning}

-We now describe the procedure that \NAME{} uses to encode the desired model reasoning from a given \texttt{TextBox} dataset.
-For a particular desired model reasoning (e.g., complex reasoning in the FR setting), \NAME{} creates an appropriate training dataset.
-Specifically, \NAME{} first creates several \textit{buckets} of images, where each bucket corresponds to particular values for $X$ and $F$, and an associated label based on the desired model reasoning.
-For instance, a particular bucket could involve setting $X = \textrm{none}$ and $F$ to include Box1 and Box2, and the corresponding label could be `B'.
-The total number of buckets depends on the cardinality of $X$ and $F$, as we create buckets for all possible $(X,F)$ value pairs; hence for \texttt{TextBox} datasets we consider 12 buckets\footnote{There are three different values for Text (Nothing, `A', or `B'), two for Box1, and two for Box2, resulting in a total of 12 distinct combinations.}.
-More formally, considering the joint distribution $p(X, F, Y)$, each bucket will be composed of images with features $X=x$, $F=f$ along with the label $y \sim p(Y|X=x, F=f)$, with different images in each bucket varying by the location of the features.

-Once the dataset has been created, we train a convolutional neural network (see details in Appendix~\ref{sec:appdx_training}), which is then validated with unseen data points from each bucket to ensure that the ground-truth model reasoning has been properly encoded.
-Ground-truth feature attributions for each image are generated based on this verified model reasoning and are later used for evaluating saliency methods.
+\NAME{} first creates an appropriate training dataset for a particular desired model reasoning.
+Specifically, \NAME{} starts by generating 12 \textit{buckets}\footnote{The total number of buckets depends on the cardinality of $X$ and $F$, as we create buckets for all possible $(X,F)$ value pairs; hence for \texttt{TextBox} datasets we consider 12 buckets: there are three different values for Text (Nothing, `A', or `B'), two for Box1, and two for Box2, resulting in a total of 12 distinct combinations (Appendix~\ref{sec:appdx_dataset}).} of images (as shown in Figure~\ref{fig:smerf_fr}), where each bucket contains images with particular $X$ and $F$, and an associated label designated by the desired model reasoning.
+More formally, considering the joint distribution $p(X, F, Y)$, each bucket will be composed of images with features $X=x$, $F=f$ along with the label $y \sim p(Y|X=x, F=f)$ determined by the specified model reasoning, with different images in each bucket varying by the location of the features.
+A convolutional neural network\footnote{We consider a shallow CNN, AlexNet~\cite{alexnet2012}, and VGG16~\cite{simonyan2014very} for the model architectures.
+The results in Section~\ref{sec:experiments} are from the shallow CNN, and we observe similar results from other deep architectures, as reported in Section~\ref{sec:model-choice} and Appendix~\ref{sec:appdx_other_architectures}.} is trained on the entire set of buckets, which is then validated with unseen data points from each bucket to ensure that the ground-truth model reasoning has been properly learned.
+Because the data distribution is simulated, we can generate arbitrary number of images from different buckets which differ only in terms of a single feature and use them to confidently verify that specific features are responsible for the model’s prediction.
+Repeating this for all possible subsets of features effectively ensures that the model follows the intended reasoning.
+Ground-truth feature attributions are derived from this verified model reasoning and are later used for evaluating saliency methods.